 Governor Newsom’s State of the State address, just six months ago, was solely focused on homelessness, highlighting the imperative need to address the issue.
 Many predicted continued legislative focus on independent contracting, a spillover issue from last year.
 Economic stimulus, eviction moratoriums, and alternatives to increase state revenue are all slated.
 Some lawmakers have pointed out the increased need for their pre-COVID priorities, saying the changes are needed now more than ever in regard to proposals on prescription drugs, tax increases on the wealthiest Californians, and policing practices.
 Power outages, lightning storms, wildfires and continuing coronavirus numbers are all piling on to the growing external pressure as the legislature has very little time to act.

 The possibility of the Governor calling a special session is still alive.
 The high risk of in-person legislating, the looming November election and other forces make that possibility less likely.
 It remains to be seen if the legislature will be granted more time.
-For more information on what happens in this pivotal last week, contact Jennifer Saha at email@example.com.
+For more information on what happens in this pivotal last week, contact Madeline Cline at firstname.lastname@example.org.